julia-kom/bert-ilp-matcher/README.md

 The output is a folder `net-<profile>-<date><time>`, containing a `net.eval`.
 The file is in CSV format and contains for each net file in the <path> a row with the net information, as well as the average over all of the nets as an own row.

+## Server Tests
+Tests on the server are executed form a shell script in `server-tests/pads-shell` The script automatically iterates the sim weight parameter for a given configuration.
+The batch evaluation then is started via
+``